Blacksujit/AI-Powered-GIF-Generator/README.md

-# AI-Powered GIF Generator 🎨🔄:
+# GifGenie🎨🔄:

 ![image_processing20210729-32645-tn0q8p](https://github.com/user-attachments/assets/c5373432-cf8d-4959-a363-17d9b58e8f10)

 ## Overview

-Welcome to the AI-Powered GIF Generator!
-This innovative Python project transforms static images into captivating, stylized GIFs using advanced machine learning techniques.
-By leveraging the power of PyTorch and the Microsoft ResNet-50 model, this tool applies unique style transfers, rotations, and visual enhancements to create eye-catching animated GIFs.
+GifGenie is an innovative AI-powered GIF generator designed to transform your images and videos into captivating animated GIFs in seconds.
+With its intuitive interface and advanced machine learning algorithms, GifGenie empowers users to create stunning, high-quality GIFs effortlessly, making it the perfect tool for social media enthusiasts, marketers, and content creators.

 ## Problem Faced While Searching for GIF Images: